 More specifically, the federal government has recently announced its Canada Emergency Business Account (CEBA) that promises to offer some economic relief to many business owners who have been experiencing a significant decline or complete cut-off in income.

 Let’s get into more detail about what the CEBA is and how it may be able to help you during these trying times.

 The new Canada Emergency Business Account (CEBA) was created to provide funds to small businesses that have lost income as a result of the COVID-19 pandemic.
 The funds received through the CEBA can be used to cover immediate operating expenses costs.
-The newly developed program will provide loans to small businesses and not-for-profits for up to $40,000.
+The newly developed program will provide loans for small businesses and not-for-profits for up to $40,000.

-Does My Business Qualify For a CEBA Loan?
+Does My Business Qualify For A CEBA Loan?

 As you would imagine, there are qualification requirements in order for a business to be eligible for the CEBA.
 More specifically, businesses must be registered in Canada and will need to prove that between $50,000 to $1 million was paid out in total payroll in 2019.